AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Access to the **xtk:session#GetCnxInfo** API method returning the full database connection details is now restricted to admin users only.
 (NEO-27779)
 * The deprecated decryptString function has been replaced with decryptPassword in CRM related JavaScript files.
-* The tracking signature feature has been improved for a better compatibility with third-party email clients.
+* The tracking signature feature has been improved to reduce the risk of tracking redirection errors when third-party tools (email clients, internet browsers, safe link security tools) modify the tracked link.
 * Fixed an issue which could prevent tracked URLs from working when containing uppercase characters.
 Tracked URLs signing mechanism is now case sensitive.
 (NEO-28414)

 **Compatibility updates**